the Second Coming and judgment of the nations, Israel along with the nations

 dwellings and common-land; and the city shall be in the center.

-be its measurements: the north side four thousand five hundred
+its measurements: the north side four thousand five hundred cubits,

-cubits, the south side four thousand five hundred, the east side
+the south side four thousand five hundred, the east side four

-four thousand five hundred, and the west side four thousand five
+thousand five hundred, and the west side four thousand five hundred.

-common-land of the city shall be: to the north two hundred and fifty
+of the city shall be: to the north two hundred and fifty cubits, to

-cubits, to the south two hundred and fifty, to the east two hundred
+the south two hundred and fifty, to the east two hundred and fifty,

 thousand cubits to the east and ten thousand to the west.
 It shall